savioxavier/repo-finder-bot/README.md

 ![Screenshot](https://i.imgur.com/WFXDioS_d.webp?maxwidth=760&fidelity=grand)

-- **Why are there no slash commands?**
+- **Are there slash commands?**

-There was a slight trouble trying to fetch data using slash commands but don't worry, slash commands will be added soon!
+Yep, slash commands have been added!
+Check them out by typing in `/help`.

 - **Cool bot, can I add it to my server?**